Winter Squash - Key Growing Information

 FROM TRANSPLANTS: Sow 2–3 seeds in 2" containers or plug trays 3 weeks before transplanting outdoors.
 Thin to 1–2 plants/cell with scissors.
-Transplant after frost danger when weather is warm and settled, about 18" apart for bush and small-fruited varieties, and 24–36" apart for large-fruited varieties.
+Transplant after frost danger when weather is warm and settled.
+Plants should be spaced 18" apart for bush and small-fruited varieties, with 4–5' between rows.
+Plants should be spaced 24–36" apart for large-fruited varieties, with 6–12' between rows.
 Take care not to disturb roots!
-Plastic mulch and fabric row covers will help plant establishment and exclude insect pests.
+Plastic mulch and fabric row covers will help plant establishment, reduce weed pressure, and exclude insect pests.

 DIRECT SEEDING: Sow in late spring after frost danger when soil is warm, minimum 62°F (17°C) for treated seeds and 70°F (21°C) for untreated seeds — seeds will rot in cool soil, especially cool, wet soil.
 Sow 1-2 seeds every 12" (24-36" for large-fruited varieties) 1/2–1" deep.
 Thin to 1 plant per spot.
 Rows 6' apart, 12' apart for larger fruit.

 DISEASES: Cucumber beetles can carry bacterial wilt and must be controlled.
 Gummy stem blight (black rot) causes black, sunken spots to appear on fruits in storage and the tan scabby patches on butternuts in the field.
 Downy mildew may occur in damp weather, powdery mildew can occur in hot or cold temperatures, or during dry periods.
 Consult your local Extension agent for specific fungicide control.
 Choose well-drained soil to avoid Phytopthora.